-The pandemic has changed a lot of the ways we shop and with the economic downturn very real for many families, shopping second-hand is more common than ever and there are lots of places you can go to find quality used items.
-What would you be happy to gift that is second-hand and are you happy to receive something used?
+The pandemic has changed a lot of the ways we shop and with the economic downturn very real for many families.
+Shopping for pre-loved is more common than ever and there are lots of places you can go to find quality used items.
+What would you be happy to gift that is second-hand?
+Are you happy to receive something used?
 Well I think the truth is some things are just as good or possibly even better the second time round.
-If you buy used furniture (and now you can at Ikea.
-You can read about it here at Homes & Property Ikea Second Hand) you can give it your own twist by upcycling.
+If you buy used furniture (and now you can at Ikea.)
+You can read about it here at Homes & Property Ikea Second Hand/.
+Then you can give it your own twist by upcycling.
 At 2Hand we are passionate about giving old items a new life.
 We believe that second-hand should be a way of life and there should be fewer disposable items bought, less new mass-produced items filling our homes and a little more sparkle in life.

 Tap into your creative side and breathing new life into preloved items.
 Avoid the landfill as over 22M pieces of furniture are thrown into land fill in the UK every year.
 So, recycling or upcycling old items rather than buying new ones helps preserve raw materials, whilst simultaneously saving money and reducing waste.
 Everyone wins.
 So, what are the great things about taking on an Upcycling project?